arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 * Each observation is in its own row, and
 * Each value is in its own cell.

 The opposite of "tidy" is often called "messy."
-And often times a lot of the data analysis work is to convert "messy" data into "tidy data."
+Often, much of the data analysis work is to convert "messy" data into "tidy data."
 But for now, fortunately for us, the `covid_testing` data set is tidy already.

 Here's one simple example of tidy versus messy.
 If a column is called "name" and includes first names and last names, that's messy.
 It can be difficult to extract just the first names or just the last names, since some people have more than one word forming their first name (José María, Leigh Ann) and some people have more than one word forming their last name (de la Cruz, Bonham Carter).
 A "tidy" approach would be to have one column for first names and one column for last names.